SimonWaldherr/parseTime.js/readme.md

 ##version

+* 0.2.0) should now work in fucking firefox
 * 0.1.9) RFC2822 and ISO8601 fix (year and day)
 * 0.1.8) parse "morning" and "evening"
 * 0.1.7) regex fix and return false if not parsable